Introduction: Achieving More with Predictable Pipeline

 Your goal at this stage should center around proving to the prospect why and how your solution is a good fit for their organization.

-Selection: This is typically the phase during which the buyer is ready to make a final purchase decision and become a customer but before taking the leap, they will want to be sure that your product will be able to meet their needs and help them be successful.
+Selection: This is typically the phase during which the buyer is ready to make a final purchase decision and become a customer.
+But before taking the leap, they will want to be sure that your product is going to be able to meet their needs and help them be successful.

 You can help buyers through this process by serving up content that validates their decision to purchase.
 This can include case studies and online reviews.

-Service: Once the customer is onboarding and/or beginning to implement and utilize your solution, they will want to make sure they are getting the most out of it.
+Service: Once the customer is onboarding and/or beginning to implement and utilize your solution, they will want to make sure they are getting the most out of what you have to offer.

 Remind them why they chose you by ensuring a smooth onboarding and providing the right resources, materials, and guidance.